It is a device used to supply supplemental oxygen or increase airflow to a patient or person who needs respiratory assistance.

-When placing a cannula with a curved nasal tip in a patient, the curve should be oriented downward.
-The tips can also be trimmed slightly for comfort.
+When placing a cannula with a curved nasal tip in a patient, the curve should be downward.
+The ends can also be trimmed slightly for comfort.

-A standard cannula can effectively deliver between 1 and 6 liters / minute of oxygen.
+A standard cannula can effectively deliver between 1 and 6 liters/minute oxygen.

-Where higher rates are required (6–15 liters / minute), a high-flow cannula is a good way to provide adequate saturation without wearing a mask.
+Where higher rates are required (6–15 liters/minute), a high-flow cannula is an excellent way to provide adequate saturation without wearing a mask.

-For most oxygen devices, a standard tube is used, sometimes called a “single light.”
-With regard to the oxygen tube, the description of a single lumen means that there is a tube that carries the oxygen from the concentrator to the patient.
+A standard tube is used for most oxygen devices, sometimes called a “single light.”
+About the oxygen tube, the description of a single lumen means that there is a tube that carries the oxygen from the concentrator to the patient.

-For dual port oxygen conserving devices that only deliver oxygen when the patient inhales, a demand cannula must be used.
+A demand cannula must be used for dual-port oxygen conserving devices that only deliver oxygen when the patient inhales.

 A demand cannula has a double lumen split tube with two airways, one that delivers oxygen and one that detects the patient’s breathing pattern to tell the device when to expel air.

-Another factor to verify in the device is the maximum length of the tube that the concentrator allows.
+Another factor to verify in the device is the maximum tube length that the concentrator allows.

 Typically, the length of the oxygen tubing is determined by use and patient preference; however, some concentrators have limits on how long the tube can last before the pressure level is affected.

 This information can usually be found in the device’s instruction guide.